raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/keychain_store.md

 ---
 title: "Securely Store and Retrieve Sensitive Data with the Keychain in Swift"
-description: "Learn how to use the keychain in your iOS, macOS, tvOS, or watchOS app to safely store and retrieve passwords, encryption keys, and other sensitive data.
-Learn how to share data between apps using the keychain and how to use iCloud to back up your data.
-Swift examples that walk you through each step will show you how to use the keychain in your own apps."
+description: "Learn how to use the keychain in your iOS, macOS, tvOS, or watchOS app to safely store and retrieve passwords, encryption keys, and other sensitive data."
 date: 2023-01-04
 categories: ["Swift", "Security"]
 tags: ["Development", "Code"]